 The MicroCART senior design team will serve several purposes.
 One purpose of the team is to improve on the existing quadcopter design in order to give graduate students a more stable platform to use for research and testing.
-Another purpose is to showcase the skills that a student in the ECPE department can gain throughout their time at Iowa State by creating an impressive demo that the quad can perform.
-The quad should also become more reliable so that anybody with little knowledge of the project should be able to read some documentation and feel comfortable performing the demo.
+Another purpose is to showcase the skills that a student in the ECPE department can gain throughout their time at Iowa State by creating demos that the quad can perform.
+The quad should also become more reliable so that anybody with little knowledge of the project should be able to read documentation and feel comfortable performing the demos.